-Yes, I agree the Google Assistant can be very useful and has evolved considerably in recent months, but what if you don’t need it all the time?
+Yes, I agree the Google Assistant can be very useful and has evolved considerably since it first arrived on our phones, but what if it keeps coming up when you don't need it, or you just don't want your phone to be always listening?
 In this article, you'll find out how you can turn it off and go back to your old life before Google Assistant.

 For me personally, I’m particularly annoyed that Google Assistant is activated without me having asked for it.
 The assistant appears multiple times whenever I unlock my smartphone.
 If I don’t need it (99% of the time), I have to close it before I can perform the actions I want.
 This happens because I might have accidentally pressed the Start button on my smartphone, which is set up to open Google Assistant.

 Once it’s opened, the assistant captures your voice, analyzes it and performs the action you’ve indicated.
 You might even have your smartphone in your pocket and activate Google Assistant by accident.
 If you’re in the middle of a conversation, your device might pick up a fragment of what you've said and think you’re asking a question… and then answer you!
 This happened to me recently when I was talking to a friend.
 Suddenly, a voice from my pocket began to speak about the tomb of some Egyptian pharaoh.
 And believe me, at the time we weren’t in an exciting debate about Egypt.